+APPENDIX:

-APPENDIX APPENDIX: Does the patient have one or more features consistent with HIDS¶ including: Age at onset <2 years (10 points) Aphthous stomatitis (11 points) Generalized enlargement of lymph nodes or splenomegaly (8 points) Painful lymph nodes (13 points) Diarrhea - sometimes/often (20 points) Diarrhea - always (37 points) Absence of chest pain (11 points) A score of ≥42 is consistent with mevalonate kinase deficiency (MKD) that includes HIDS and mevalonic aciduria (MA; a more severe disorder that is often lethal in infancy) Г Yes No Measure Evaluate for other causes of recurrent immunoglobulin D or periodic fever 1 and/or recurrent (IgD) level severe abdominal pain Elevated Normal ¥ Genetic testing for mevalonate kinase (MVK) Confirmed HIDS gene mutations associated with HIDS Positive Negative Probably variant HIDS∆, Confirmed classic but should also reconsider HIDS other forms of periodic fever syndromes 1
+Does the patient have one or more features consistent with HIDS¶ including: Age at onset <2 years (10 points) Aphthous stomatitis (11 points) Generalized enlargement of lymph nodes or splenomegaly (8 points) Painful lymph nodes (13 points) Diarrhea - sometimes/often (20 points) ■ Diarrhea - always (37 points) Absence of chest pain (11 points) A score of ≥42 is consistent with mevalonate kinase deficiency (MKD) that includes HIDS and mevalonic aciduria (MA; a more severe disorder that is often lethal in infancy) Yes No Evaluate for other causes of recurrent Measure immunoglobulin D or periodic fever 1 and/or recurrent (IgD) level severe abdominal pain Elevated Normal Genetic testing for mevalonate kinase (MVK) Confirmed HIDS gene mutations associated with HIDS Positive Negative Probably variant HIDS∆, Confirmed classic but should also reconsider HIDS other forms of periodic fever syndromes ¶ llaris is indicated for the treatment of MWS or FCAS in patients ≥ 4 years of age.1 CAPS is a rare inherited inflammatory disease associated with overproduction of IL-1.
+CAPS encompass three rare genetic syndromes.
+FCAS, MWS, and NOMID are thought to be one condition along a spectrum of disease severity.
+NOMID was previously known as CINCA.
+FCAS is the mildest phenotype and NOMID is the most severe.